nanobox-io/nanobox-guides/articles/golang/generic/add-components.md

 There are three different types of components:

 #### web
 A code component with publicly accessible ports.
-Webs use the Node.js runtime defined by your engine.
+Webs use the Go runtime defined by your engine.

 #### worker
 A backend code component with no publicly accessible ports.
-Workers use the Node.js runtime defined by your engine.
+Workers use the Go runtime defined by your engine.

 #### data
 A component that houses data of some sort.
 These include databases, caches, persistent storage, etc.